 7. Electrical Control Failures in the AC System

-Over time, electrical components of the air conditioner such as capacitors, relays, contactors, and wiring can wear out or fail, preventing the AC from operating correctly.
-If any of these components malfunction, the system may fail to start, short cycle, or stop cooling effectively.
+Over time, electrical components of the air conditioner, such as capacitors, relays, contactors, and wiring, can wear out or fail.
+If any of these components malfunction, the system may fail to start, short-cycle, or stop cooling.

 Common signs of electrical issues include: